 Whether you’ve suffered a minor or life-changing unintentional injury at the hands of another individual, you deserve to cover your health care costs and costs associated with emotional distress.
 Yet time and time again we see victims struggle to receive the care and support they deserve in these trying times.
-At Green Law Firm.
-P.C. we are committed to helping our clients get the care they need.
+At Green Law Firm, P.C. we are committed to helping our clients get the care they need.
 We are experts at making sure that the insurance companies and offending parties are held liable for your specific situation.

-While we wish that no one would ever have to suffer a catastrophic injury in their lifetime, our firm does everything in its power to give you the emotional and financial resources to recover as best you can.
+While we wish that no one would ever have to suffer a catastrophic injuries in their lifetime, our firm does everything in its power to give you the emotional and financial resources to recover as best you can.
 No one should incur a lifetime of debt as the result of someone else’s negligence.

 Let’s take a quick look at what a catastrophic injury entails and how to ensure you are taken care of in the unfortunate event you are faced with this difficult life matter.